 Patients discontinued iron chelation therapy 7 to 25 days prior to myeloablative conditioning and could resume treatment approximately three months after beti-cel infusion.
 The decision to resume or discontinue therapy was at the discretion of patients and their physicians, rather than achievement of reference levels of iron indicators.
-Among 25 participants from the Phase III trials who achieved TI, 18 (72%) discontinued iron chelation after a median of 29 months (range 6-47 months) post-infusion; of these patients, 11 never resumed chelation and 7 restarted and stopped at a later time.23 A similar proportion (67%) of patients who reached transfusion independence during the Phase I/II trials also discontinued iron chelation.
+Among 49 participants from the Phase I/II and Phase III trials who achieved TI, 33 (67%) discontinued iron chelation post-infusion; of these 33 patients, 12 never resumed chelation and 21 restarted chelation for a median of 25 months (range 0.2-62.3 months) and have since stopped.29